ryanwang520/create-flask-skeleton/README.md

 # create-flask-skeleton

-🔥 Quick bootstrap your flask project with highly opinoined presets.
+🔥 Quick bootstrap your flask project with highly opinioned presets.

 # only support python3.7 and above